JacksonLawrence1/aws-blender-farm/README.md

 blend_render_info.py was NOT made by me, it is a python script made by the Blender developers which allows reading contents of a blender file.
 Importantly, this couldn't be imported from the python library ```bpy``` therefore I uploaded the relevant file here.

+The animation file, blendfile.blend was also downloaded from Blendswap for demonstration purposes.
+An alternative download can be found [here](https://blendswap.com/blend/28661).

 ## Prerequisites

 - [ ] python >3.6